microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-bare-metal/NCO-Pulse-Length-Demo/readme.md

 ## Results

-The logic analyzer captures below shows how the TCF generates a waveform signal in NCO Pulse-Length mode.
+The logic analyzer capture below shows how the TCF generates a waveform signal in NCO Pulse-Length mode.

-<br>Result: TCF is used to generate two pulse-width-modulated output signals with a frequency of 125 kHz and with variable duration ranging from 1 clock cycle up to 128 clock-cycles.
+<br>Result: TCF is used to generate two pulse-width-modulated output signals with a frequency of 125 kHz and with variable duration ranging from 1 clock cycle up to 128 clock cycles.
-In this case one clock-cycle takes 50 ns.

 <br><img src="../images/ncoPlResult.png">